eagereyes/eagereyes.org/blog/2009/parsets-delay-html.md

 I have no doubt that we will be able to release the software, it is just a matter of when.&nbsp;The program is also ready to go.
 We will keep working on it in the meantime, but will release it the moment we get the go-ahead.

 At least, this has given me another opportunity to play with the gorgeous Bauhaus font.
-As I wrote elsewhere, <a href="http://blog.kosara.net/post/100145359/typography-is-a-drug">typography is a drug</a>.
+As I wrote elsewhere, typography is a drug.

 _Posted by <a href="/about">Robert Kosara</a> on May 12, 2009_